Meduts pulls the horse into the river

 Furthermore, it is said that in response to the prayers of the villagers, Hachiman sent a hawk, his messenger, to attack Medtsu's head, causing it to cave in.
 This bald head is depicted in the sculpture described below, and it is said that Medtsu was only allowed to attack people and horses between the 1st and 16th days of the 7th month of the lunar calendar

-Part of this legend is also depicted in a sculpture at the main shrine of Kushibiki Hachimangu Shrine, where you can still see the image of Medots being held down by a hawk
+Part of this legend is also depicted in the carvings of the main hall of Kushihiki Hachimangu Shrine, where the image of a "medotsu being held down by a hawk" can still be seen today.

 "Medots will appear" - A lesson left in the sign